 To save files to the default Adobe folder, leave the location as it appears in the dialog box.

 To specify a different location, click Browse (Windows)/Choose (Mac OS) and choose a folder.
-Alternatively, click Make New Folder (Windows)/New Folder(Mac OS) to create a folder and name it.
+Alternatively, click New Folder to create a folder and name it.

-To rename the files in the folder consistently, click the triangle next to the Rename Files field.
-Choose an option from the drop-down menu for renaming the files.
+To rename the files in the folder consistently, click the drop-down next to the Rename Files field.
+Choose an option from the drop-down list for renaming the files.
 The filename defaults to the folder name you enter.
 When the files are added to the folder and the Project Assets panel, the filenames are in increments of 0001.
 For example, if you enter summer, the filenames are changed to summer0001.jpg, summer0002.jpg, and so on.